ioccc-src/winner/quick-start.md

 See also [Rule 17](next/rules.html#rule17)!

-**IMPORTANT NOTE**: if you run the program outside the repo directory (specifying the absolute or relative path to the tool) and you have not installed the tools (and we **STRONGLY** recommend you **do** install them), then you will have to specify the options for the tools that are required like `chkentry(1)`, `txzchk(1)` and `fnamchk(1)`.
+**IMPORTANT NOTE**: the tools that require other tools, `mkiocccentry(1)` and `txzchk(1)`, will, as of version `2.0.2 2025-03-11`, search under `$PATH`.
+If you have an earlier version and you have not installed the tools and run the tools from outside the repo directory, you will have to use the options to the tools to set the path to the required tools.

+Do remember to make sure you have the latest vers `chkentry(1)`, `txzchk(1)` and `fnamchk(1)`.
 And remember to make sure you have the latest version so you do not violate [Rule 17](next/rules.html#rule17).
 See the